PratikGajane/PratikGajane.github.io/_pages/about.md

 Secondly, I am also interested in interdisciplinary research with the aim of incorporating human aspects like fairness and privacy in machine learning.

 <font size = 6> News </font>
+* I completed a pedagogical course on _Facilitating Learning_.
+* I am taking pedagogical courses to obtain [University Teaching Qualification (UTQ/BKO)](https://www.universiteitenvannederland.nl/files/documenten/Domeinen/Onderwijs/WUO%20Rapport%20BKO%20NL%202016.pdf) which is regarded as a proof of the competence of teaching in academic settings in the Netherlands
 * We are applying for a NWO grant (Open Technology Programme 2022).
 Watch this space for job announcements!
 * New paper about [posterior sampling for constrained reinforcement learning](https://arxiv.org/abs/2209.03596v1).
 * In the academic year 2022-2023, I am going to supervise 3 MSc students and a group of BSc students from the [Honors Academy](https://www.tue.nl/en/education/bachelor-college/honors-academy/) in addition to the 2 PhD students I am currently supervising.